Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 Authorization

 What you’re allowed to do.
 Handled by RBAC.
-Changing permissions never requires touching certs, and creating a new cert doesn’t give anyone permissions until a binding exists.
+Changing permissions never requires touching certs — they’re completely independent.

 Understanding RBAC